domain technicals

 Get Text Records (SPF)

-You need the Try/Except because not all domains will have text records.
-See this SPF/DMARC module to extend this with validation and warning outputs.
+A try/except block is needed because not all domains have TXT records.
+See the SPF/DMARC module to extend this with validation and warnings.

 textrecords = ""